Nissan Altima: Motorsports

 Simona de Silvestro at the 2018 Newcastle 500.

 In 2012, Kelly Racing announced that it would enter four custom Nissan Altima race cars into the 2013 International V8 Supercars Championship.
 The car was revealed in October 2012 and was the first car to be homologated for the New Generation V8 Supercar regulations, which were to be used in the V8 Supercars Championship from 2013 onwards.
 It was the first time Nissan had raced in the series since 1992 when Nissan's Skyline GT-R was forced out of racing due to regulation changes.
 The team has scored three race wins since moving to Nissan, with James Moffat in 2013, Michael Caruso in 2016 and Rick Kelly in 2018.
 Moffat and co-driver Taz Douglas finished on the podium at the 2014 Supercheap Auto Bathurst 1000, and the team has taken numerous other podium finishes.

 2019 marked the last season in which Kelly Racing campaigned Altimas in the Supercars Championship.

-The cars now campaign in the Dunlop Super2 Series by MW Motorsport.
+The cars were also used racing in the Dunlop Super2 Series from 2017 to 2023 & 2024 in the Super3 Series Class by MW Motorsport, in 2021 & 2022 by Grove Racing & Partially by Kelly Racing, AIM Motorsport, Ryan McLeod Racing & Team Johnson in the Super3 Series Class in 2023.
+Bryce Fullwood would win the Drivers Championship in the 2019 Super2 Series & Thomas Randle also winning the Drivers Championship in the 2020 Super2 Series with the Nissan Altima L33.
+Cody Burcher would also win the Drivers Championship in the Super3 Series Class in the 2024 Super2 & Super3 Series with the Nissan Altima L33 in which he would be the final drivers champion for the Super3 Series before being defunct after the end of the 2024 Super2 & Super3 Series Season due to low grid numbers in the Super3 Series Class.